Generic Name: onabotulinumtoxina (ON-a-BOT-ue-LYE-num-TOX-in-AY)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Anxiety; dry mouth; dry or irritated eyes; facial pain; flu-like symptoms; headache; inability to focus eyes; nausea; neck pain; pain, redness, swelling, or tenderness at the injection site; stiff or weak muscles at or near the injection site; tiredness.
+Anxiety; arm or leg pain; back pain; constipation; dizziness; drowsiness; dry mouth; dry or irritated eyes; facial pain; flu-like symptoms; headache; inability to focus the eyes; increased cough; indigestion; mild sore throat; nausea; neck pain; pain, redness, swelling, or tenderness at the injection site; runny nose; sensitivity to light; stiff or weak muscles at or near the injection site; sweating; tiredness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness; wheezing); bleeding at the injection site; burning, numbness, or tingling; chest, jaw, or arm pain; difficulty swallowing or breathing; drooping of the upper eyelid; eyelid swelling; fainting; irregular heartbeat; loss of bladder control; loss of strength; paralysis; seizures; severe or persistent eye dryness or irritation; severe or persistent muscle weakness or dizziness; shortness of breath; speech changes or problems; sudden severe nausea or vomiting; unusual sweating or weakness; vision changes (eg, double vision, blurred vision).
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness; wheezing); bleeding at the injection site; blood in the urine; burning, numbness, or tingling; burning with urination; chest pain; difficult, frequent, or painful urination; difficulty swallowing or breathing; double or blurred vision, or other vision changes; drooping of the upper eyelid; eyelid swelling; fainting; fever, chills, or persistent sore throat; irregular heartbeat; loss of bladder control; loss of strength; paralysis; seizures; severe or persistent muscle weakness, headache, or dizziness; shortness of breath; speech changes or problems; worsening migraine.

 If OVERDOSE is suspected: